Baumart/CamToHash/README.md

 ## Usage

 1. Ensure your webcam stream is accessible or update the URL in camCapture.py.
-2. Start the Flask server.
+2. Start the fastapi server.
 3. The server will be available at:
    https://0.0.0.0:443/

 ---

 ## API Endpoints

 **GET /sha3-512**
 → Returns a SHA3-512 hash.